 According to some sources Bathory, betrothed at age 10, married a lesser nobleman when she reached 15 years old.
 In the meantime, however, she was impregnated by a castle servant and secretly gave birth to a daughter.
 The child was never heard of again – and the lover was castrated before being fed to a pack of dogs.
 She was married for 29 years, and during that time had several other children.

 Bathory is thought to have suffered from violent seizures in early childhood, which may have aroused the first suspicions that she was “possessed by demons.”
 Her husband spent a lot of time at war.
 During his absence a manservant called Thorko apparently introduced her to the occult and several of her companions were rumored to be witches, sorcerers, seers, wizards, and cunning folk.
 Four of these people were accomplices in her bloody crimes and when she was finally brought to justice, two were burned at the stake, one was beheaded and burned, and a last was imprisoned.
 Because of her royal status Bathory could not be executed, so she was incarcerated in her castle for the remaining few years of her life.

 Legend has likely embellished the horrors of Countess Dracula.
 And whether she was dangerously vain, mentally unstable, or killed maidens simply for sadistic pleasure, we will never know.
-But this was the era of witch hunting — and Bathory was a rich, powerful widow who triggered a lot of political envy and resentment — so she was a natural target to bring down for the ambitious men around her.
+But this was the era of witch hunting — and Bathory was a rich, powerful widow who triggered a lot of political envy and resentment — so she was a natural target for the ambitious men around her.
 We cannot deny the fact that royal ladies have been known to torture and kill.
 But when one of the charges against this noblewoman claims she cast a magic spell to summon ninety cats to torment her enemies . . . perhaps she is not quite as guilty as we have been led to believe!